State Bar of Arizona Regulations

 d.
 Instructors.
 The instructors of CLE Activities shall be experts in the field in which they are teaching.
 The instructors' qualifications and appropriate background information shall be set forth in the activity's brochure or written materials.

-f.
+e.
 Records.
-Course outlines, written materials, verification of attendance, and other evidence of a CLE Activity identifying the course, sponsor and date and place of presentation and/or publication must be retained by the specialist for recertification and any MCLE audit.
+Course outlines, written materials or the electronic equivalent, verification of attendance, and other evidence of a CLE Activaity identifying the course, sponsor and date and place of presentation and/or publication must be retained by the specialist for recertification and any MCLE audit.

 a.
 Calculation of credit hours shall be determined by dividing the total minutes of instruction by 60, and rounding down to the nearest quarter hour.
 Breaks shall not be included as part of instructional time.
 For CLE Activities in the specialization field, if the activity contains other subject matter not directly related to the specialty, credit shall be allowed for the time spent in the specialty area.